Covering New Ground

 How soon can a student start studying their major?

 As soon as students are at Unity College, they are studying their major.
-We have designed expeditions to encompass major-specific areas of study.
+We have designed expeditions to encompass topics relevant to our majors.

 What exactly will I be getting credits for?